dwyl/Javascript-the-Good-Parts-notes/readme.md

 ###Strings

-* 16-bit character set and don't have character tpes.
+* 16-bit character set and don't have character types.
 * Backslashes (\\\) are used for **escaping characters** that could cause problems in strings.
 * Strings are **immutable**.